Chicago Introduction Walking Tour, Chicago

 1) Willis Tower - Skydeck Chicago (must see)

-Designed by Skidmore, Owings & Merrill in 1974, the former Sears Tower stood as the tallest skyscraper globally until 1996.
-Recommended by the readers of the Chicago Tribune as one of the "7 wonders of Chicago", this impressive structure stands tall at 1,730 feet, spanning 110 stories.
+While London and Paris are recognized respectively for their Big Ben and Eiffel Tower, Chicago has its own architectural landmark that makes its skyline unmistakable for any other place – the Willis Tower.
+Designed by Skidmore, Owings & Merrill in 1974 and formerly known as the Sears Tower, the building once stood as the tallest skyscraper in the world, until 1996.
+Recommended by the readers of the Chicago Tribune as one of the "7 wonders of Chicago", this impressive structure rises 1,730 feet tall, spanning 110 stories.
 While it may have yielded its title and embraced a new name, the fascination of the Skydeck on the 103rd floor remains unmatched.
-On clear days, it provides breathtaking vistas encompassing Illinois, Michigan, Wisconsin, and Indiana.
+On clear days, it provides breathtaking vistas encompassing the states of Illinois, Michigan, Wisconsin, and Indiana.

 The journey in the elevator, lasting a mere 70 seconds, is transformed into an exhilarating experience through video monitors.
 Within the observatory, interactive exhibits breathe life into Chicago's visionaries, entrepreneurs, architects, musicians, and sports icons.
 Additionally, computer kiosks, available in six languages, aid international travelers in discovering Chicago's most sought-after destinations.
 Yet, for many visitors, the ultimate highlight is stepping onto the Ledge, a glass enclosure protruding 4.3 feet from the building, creating the illusion of being suspended 1,353 feet above the ground.